j0rd1smit/j0rd1smit.github.io/content/blog/2023-10-05-what-does-it-take-to-add-copilot-to-obsidian/index.md

 All they need to do is write an example input and model response for a given context, and the model will learn to generate tasks in your style.
 This makes the model very flexible and customizable to the user's needs.
 That is why the plugin allows users to edit the existing few-shot examples or add their own via the settings menu.

+{{< figure src="images/few-shot-examples-setting.jpg" caption="The settings menu where users can add or change few-shot examples per cursor context." >}}

 ## Plugin architecture